SafdarJamal/react-redux-firebase-auth/README.md

 # React Redux Firebase Auth

-An unstyled authentication kit for building websites and web applications using React, Redux, and Firebase.
+A fully naked/unstyled authentication starter kit for building websites and applications using React, Redux, and Firebase.

 ## Features